What are Terroristic Threats?

 If you or someone you know has been charged with terroristic threats or any other assaultive charges in Georgetown, Texas, contact an experienced criminal defense attorney.

-Attorney Michael J. Price, founder of Law Office of Michael J. Price, is an experienced and zealous advocate who believes in fighting for the rights of criminal defendants.
+Attorney Michael J. Price, founder of Law Office of Price & Wiggins, P.C., is an experienced and zealous advocate who believes in fighting for the rights of criminal defendants.
 This means that each defendant is innocent until proven guilty and Attorney Price will battle every step of the way for a “not guilty” verdict.

-Call Law Office of Michael J. Price at (512) 354-1880 now to learn more about Michael J. Price, and how his skills may be put to use to fight for your best possible defense.
+Call Law Office of Price & Wiggins, P.C. at (512) 354-1880 now to learn more about Michael J. Price, and how his skills may be put to use to fight for your best possible defense.

 This article was last updated on Friday, September 15, 2017.